Next Generation Advanced Transceiver Technologies for 6G and Beyond: Introduction

 \section{Introduction}

 While fifth-generation (5G) wireless networks are still under deployment globally, both academia and industry have been looking forward to the next frontier of \emph{sixth-generation} (6G) technologies, formally referred to by ITU-R as the ``IMT-2030 Framework.''
 Among others, various research groups, standardization bodies, regulatory entities, and government agencies have launched initiatives to explore and define the future 6G.
-6G envisions a transition from solely connected things to a more pronounced emphasis on \emph{connected intelligence}\cite{8808168,8869705,9349624}.
-To accommodate emerging applications such as extended reality (XR), autonomous vehicles, metaverse, holographic-type telepresence, and the tactile Internet, 6G needs to achieve significantly enhanced performance over 5G.
-For instance, it has to offer terabits-per-second rates, hyper-reliable communications, near-zero latency, massive connectivity, etc.
+6G envisions a transition from solely connected things to a more pronounced emphasis on \emph{connected intelligence}\cite{6gusage,you2021towards,9349624}.
+To accommodate emerging applications such as { immersive extended reality (XR)}, autonomous vehicles, metaverse, holographic-type telepresence, and the tactile Internet, 6G needs to achieve significantly enhanced performance over 5G.

+Specifically, the representative key performance indicators (KPIs) advocated for 6G are summarized as follows\cite{6gusage,you2021towards,VIMT,8808168,8869705,9349624,shafi20175g}: \begin{itemize} \item \textbf{Peak data rate:} Up to 1 Tbps (terabits per second), which is 100-100 times that of 5G.